Mutual Aid as Revolutionary Strategy

 From Local Autonomy to Global Network

 The genius of mutual aid is scalability through example.
 A single functioning node inspires dozens more without formal hierarchy.
 The internet accelerates this decentralization.
+Digital platforms > Accelerate > Replication of community organizing models across borders.
 Viral tactics like the pop-up billing office or solidarity markets can replicate globally within days, each version adapted to local texture.

 As mutual aid transitions from tolerated charity to open challenge, repression intensifies.
 Authorities may cite health codes, zoning rules, or financial regulations to dismantle community spaces.
 Prepare legal defense networks in advance.
 Frame each crackdown publicly as proof of system hostility toward basic survival.
 Every confiscated food box is a headline waiting to explode: the state prefers hunger over independence.